-- 1 tsp salt
+- 1 teaspoon salt

-- 1 tsp dry minced onion
+- 1 teaspoon dried minced onion

 - 2 cups shredded cheddar cheese

-- 2 cups Corn Flakes cereal
+- 2 cups corn flakes cereal

 - Preheat oven to 350 degrees F.

-- Combine sour cream, cream of chicken soup, 6 Tablespoons of melted butter, salt and dried onion in a bowl.
+- Combine sour cream, cream of chicken soup, 6 Tablespoons of melted butter, salt, pepper and dried onion in a bowl.
 Mix well.

 - Add cornflakes to a large ziplock bag and crush gently with your hands or a rolling pin.